Anne-Marie Brunet, CMKBD, CAPS

 A cozy Log Cabin gets the luxury treatment!

-When I first met with these clients late 2017 it was for a kitchen design consultation.
+When I first met with these clients in late 2017, it was for a kitchen design consultation.
 They told me the history about building the house 20 years ago, and how they knew at the time they didn’t have the money to do everything they wanted and instead focused on getting a solid infrastructure including the mechanicals – what I like to call the heart and lungs of a building – knowing full well that they would update the interior as the budget allowed in the future.
-We can all relate to that right?
-Do what you can when you can but have a plan!
+Can we all relate to that, right?
+Do what you can when you can, but have a plan!

 The log cabin itself is gorgeous and sits on the banks of the Raisin River in Williamstown, Ont. (the home of Canada’s oldest annual county fair!)

-The exterior of the home is everything you’d imagine a log cabin to be, beautiful substantial logs with the windows and doors painted green, high pitched roofs, floor to ceiling river rock stone fireplace and chimney, a welcoming front porch and a separate garage that looks like its own little fairy tale.
+The exterior of the home is everything you’d imagine a log cabin to be, beautiful, substantial logs with green painted windows and doors, high-pitched roofs, floor-to-ceiling river rock stone fireplace and chimney, a welcoming front porch, and a separate garage that looks like its own little fairy tale.

-The clients took me on a tour of their home, giving me a sense of the renovations they’d already done; main floor bathroom and master bathroom which were painstakingly researched and lovingly executed to complement the vernacular of a log cabin – kudos to them on those two fronts!
+The clients took me on a tour of their home, giving me a sense of the renovations they’d already done; the main floor bathroom and master bathroom, which were painstakingly researched and lovingly executed to complement the vernacular of a log cabin – kudos to them on those two fronts!

-Back in the kitchen the client tells me everything they dislike about it; floors, cabinets, countertops, lighting, etc – the list was long haha!!…and then they described the feeling they wanted and what they were hoping to end up with in terms of style that would suit a log cabin; rustic, old-world European and with a bit of a twist of industrial vibe.
+Back in the kitchen the clients tell me everything they dislike about it; floors, cabinets, countertops, lighting, etc – the list was long haha!!…and then they described the feeling they wanted and what they were hoping to end up with in terms of style that would suit a log cabin; rustic, old-world European and with a bit of a twist of industrial vibe.

-During our discussions I made observations and diagnosed a few problem areas and shared with them my suggestion on how we could get the design more in line with what they were hoping for and what the log cabin deserved.
+During our discussions, I made observations and diagnosed a few problem areas and shared my suggestions on how we could get the design more in line with what they were hoping for, and what the log cabin deserved.

 APPLIANCES